Ronnie Moore MBE

 Committee who agreed providing I could raise the money to pay his return air fare and expenses whilst he was in the UK.
 I raised the sponsorship from a number of members who were delighted at the chance of seeing Ronnie again and due to their generosity, Ronnie was able to come to England for some three weeks.
 Ronnie was grateful to Pete Saunders (ex Crewe and Peterborough) for the loan of a car for the whole period he was here.
 At the Dinner, I Proposed the Toast to Ronnie and, in my speech, I included a message from Ivan Mauger, part of which I quote – “I am sure Ronnie has never realised exactly what an influence he had on my career but I want to reassure everyone present and Ronnie himself that to all the kids in Christchurch, and especially in my district, Ronnie was our idol”.
 “We used to go to Aranui Speedway hours before the gates were due to open just so that we could be on the street corner when Ronnie arrived”.
 “In later life, one of my proudest moments ever was winning the World Pairs Championship at Malmo with Ronnie”.
 “He was the original whiz kid and is still a hero of all the young riders as he was for me and many others”.

-1999 VSRA President Fred Rogers Presents Guest of Honour, Ronnie Moore with a Memento -a hip flask
+1999 VSRA President Fred Rogers Presents Guest of Honour, Ronnie Moore with a Memento -a hip flask don't drink too much Ronnie

-1999: VSRA Guest of Honour
+Guest Of Honour

-Vsra Dinner 1999 June & Barry Briggs with Honoured Guest Ronnie Moore.
+VSRA Dinner 1999 June & Barry Briggs with Honoured Guest Ronnie Moore.

-March 1999: Bjorn Knutson, Barry Briggs and Ronnie Moore
+Barry Briggs & Ronnie Moore

 March 1999: Ronnie Moore Tries This Rotrax JAP For Size and Ronnie Presenting The 1999 Rider Cup To Harry Maclean.

-Ronnie with Jack Taylor
+Jack Taylor

 The Midget was made in South London by Sidney Allard of "Allard's" a sports car maker using Ford running gear.
 The Midget was the brain child of Ronnie Greene MBE. who was a friend of Allard and owned one of his sports cars.
 Greene's idea was to use the Midget after the main speedway racing using speedway riders --- it never got off the ground, the geometry of the midget itself was all wrong.